 President and CEO

 Darren Entwistle joined TELUS in 2000 as President and CEO, and is the longest-serving CEO in the global telecommunications industry.
 Under Darren’s leadership, TELUS has evolved from a regional telephone company serving Western Canada into a global communications and information technology leader.
-Since 2000, TELUS has generated a total shareholder return of 720 per cent.
-This result is more than double the TSX’s return of 350 per cent and 717 points higher than the return from the MSCI World Telecom Services Index of 3 per cent.
-In addition, throughout the past 23 years, TELUS’ enterprise value has quintupled to $66 billion and EBITDA has more than doubled to over $6.9 billion.
+Since 2000, TELUS has generated a total shareholder return of 604 per cent.
+This result is nearly double the TSX’s return of 333 per cent and 605 points higher than the return from the MSCI World Telecom Services Index of negative 1 per cent.
+In addition, throughout the past 23 years, TELUS’ enterprise value has quintupled to $66.2 billion and EBITDA has more than doubled to over $7 billion.
 During this same timeframe, the TELUS brand has increased in value from a few hundred million dollars to $10.3 billion today, ranked as one of the top 10 most valuable brands in Canada by Brand Finance, the most trusted telco brand and one of Canada’s Most Authentic Brands by the Gustavson School of Business, and as 2021 Brand of the Year by Strategy Magazine.

 Darren believes passionately that TELUS’ greatest asset is the more than 142,000 team members and retirees around the globe who comprise the TELUS family.
 In this regard, TELUS is consistently recognized for its global leadership in respect of team engagement and has been ranked number one in the world for a company of its size and composition according to third-party surveyor Kincentric.
 This incredible level of engagement led to TELUS being the first organization ever to be inducted into the Best of the BEST Hall of Fame by the Association for Talent Development in acknowledgement of its global excellence in learning and development.
 Moreover, TELUS was named one of Canada’s Top 10 Most Admired Corporate Cultures by Waterstone Human Capital for three consecutive three-year award timeframes, and earned the distinction of being the sixth company ever inducted into Canada’s Most Admired Corporate Cultures Hall of Fame.
 In addition, TELUS was recognized as Canada’s leading global workplace by Forbes World’s Best Employers 2021, ranking first in Canada and 40th globally, amongst 750 leading worldwide brands.